IQSS/dvn/doc/releases/README_v1_4.txt

 	update vdcgroup set parent = (select id from vdcgroup where name = 'Filter by Type') where name != 'Filter by Type';

 If you already have a group named 'Filter by Type', or you want your top level group to be another name, substitute 'Filter by Type' in the given sql with your preferred name.

+2) A modification was made to the way date fields are indexed for a study.
+In order to get more accurate results when searching on these date fields, you should reindex all studies from the DVN Utilities Page.

+3) A modification was made to the way locally owned (i.e. not harvested) studies are exported.
+You should re-export all locally owned studies (for example, by dataverse) from the DVN Utilities Page.